Trading Operations in Strategies

 - StrategyTradingModes.CancelOrdersOnly - only order cancellation is allowed

-- StrategyTradingModes.ReducePositionOnly - only operations to reduce position are allowed
+- StrategyTradingModes.ReducePositionOnly - only position reduction operations are allowed

 This property can be configured through strategy parameters: